OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-37.md

 ## Ezekiel 37:27

-My dwelling place will be with them; I will be their God, and they will be My people.
+I will live among them; I will be their God, and they will be My people.

 ## Ezekiel 37:28